jcorbino/mole/README.md

 In order to install MOLE (C++ version), you need to have Armadillo C++ Linear Algebra Library.
 You can easily download Armadillo from:
+<http://arma.sourceforge.net/download.html>, or simply install it via:

+`sudo apt install libarmadillo-dev`

-<http://arma.sourceforge.net/download.html>, we suggest to use the
-latest stable version that is available.
-Also, we recommend to use the qmake tool to generate the Makefile of the project.
+We suggest to use the latest stable version that is available.
+Also, we recommend to use the `qmake` tool to generate the `Makefile` of the project.

-You need to set the ARMA variable on "mole.pro" with the location of Armadillo in your computer. e.g. ARMA = /home/johnny/armadillo-7.950.1
+**NOTE**: If you installed Armadillo via its sourcefiles (`.tar.xz`), then you must set the `ARMA` variable in `mole.pro` with the location of Armadillo in your computer. e.g. `ARMA = /home/johnny/armadillo-7.950.1`

 Then open a terminal and execute the following commands,